Ivorforce/Monoteny/README.md

   - [ ] Subtype Coercion (`A: B`, `declare SomeTrait if Self: B { fun f() }`, `a.f()  // a: A`)
 - [ ] Modules (imports)
   - [ ] `use` statements: Use parts of a module without changing or re-exporting it.
-  - [ ] `abstract` functions: Declare functions only later.
   - [x] `@transpile` decorators: Functions that are called when making a transpilation target.
   - [ ] `@private` decorators: Functions or traits that can only be referenced using qualified syntax.
   - [ ] `inherit` statements: Use and expose another module within your module, allowing additions and overrides.
-  - [ ] Abstract Functions, Conformance Declarations
+  - [x] Abstract Functions, Conformance Declarations
   - [ ] Namespaces
 - [ ] Control Callbacks (e.g. `def if(expression 'Bool, onTrue 'fun, onFalse 'Fun[Option]) { ... }`))
   - [ ] If / Else